Skip to main content

 # Iterate over reviews

-for review in result.answer:
+for review in data.reviews:

 print(f"{review.author}: {review.rating}/5")